OpportunityInsights/EconomicTracker/docs/oi_tracker_data_documentation.src.md

 **Notes:**

-Small businesses are defined as those with annual revenue below the Small Business Adminstration's <a href = "https://www.sba.gov/document/support--table-size-standards">thresholds</a>.
+Small businesses are defined as those with annual revenue below the Small Business Administration's [thresholds](https://www.sba.gov/document/support--table-size-standards).
 Thresholds vary by 6 digit NAICS code ranging from a maximum number of employees between 100 to 1500 to be considered a small business depending on the industry.

 County-level and metro-level data and breakdowns by High/Middle/Low income ZIP codes have been temporarily removed since the August 21st 2020 update due to revisions in the structure of the raw data we receive.
 We hope to add them back to the OI Economic Tracker soon.